Special Events Traffic Management

 Events go wrong when the traffic plan is written from a desk and never pressure-tested.
 We write event traffic management plans that work on the day — because our planners are the same people running the radio at crossing points when the crowd actually turns up.
 That's the difference between a plan that gets approved by council and a plan that keeps emergency access open while 30,000 people leave the venue at once.

-For any NSW event touching a public road, footpath, shared zone or council park, you'll need a Traffic Management Plan (TMP), typically a Traffic Control Plan (TCP) or Traffic Guidance Scheme (TGS), a council Section 68 application for public-land use, and sometimes a TfNSW Road Occupancy Licence.
-For major events you're also dealing with NSW Police event planning, Ambulance NSW access requirements, Fire and Rescue NSW coverage, transport providers, and often a Major Events Planning Group.
+For any NSW event touching a public road, footpath, shared zone or council park, you'll need a Traffic Management Plan (TMP), a Traffic Guidance Scheme (TGS — the drawing inside the TMP, formerly called a Traffic Control Plan / TCP), a council Section 68 application for public-land use, and sometimes a TfNSW Road Occupancy Licence.
+For major events you're also dealing with NSW Police event planning, NSW Ambulance access requirements, Fire and Rescue NSW coverage, transport providers, and often a Major Events Planning Group.
 We navigate all of it, and we do the meetings for you.

 On the planning side, we start from audience behaviour — ingress, pre-event dwell, egress and the post-event scatter.
 A Parkrun of 400 has completely different traffic dynamics to a concert of 40,000, and the plan has to reflect that.
 We model arrival profiles, work out pedestrian crossing demand, identify pinch points with council and transport partners, and build staged closures that keep emergency vehicle access open at all times.